dafny-lang/rfcs/0012-unicode-strings.md

 As described above in the user-facing description of this feature, this will cause verification failures by design.
 Unlike many other programming languages that have added Unicode support over a major version bump, Dafny is unusually well-positioned to catch most regressions statically.
-Given this, it does not seem worth the effort to build any additional migration features to help customers adopt this change.

 ## Compilation/Runtime